daurnimator/lua-http/index.md

 ### `socks:take_socket()` <!-- --> {#http.socks:take_socket}

-Take possesion of the socket object managed by the http.socks object.
+Take possession of the socket object managed by the http.socks object.
 Returns the socket (or `nil` if not available).

 ## http.tls